THE COLLECTIVE

 IM’IN is a Moroccan DJ/producer based between Strasbourg and Brussels.
 He developed his passion for music by playing the viola in an Andalusian music association.
 Over time, his interests expanded to include electronic music.
 Whether DJing or performing live, his artistic offerings cover a wide range of styles, from techno to breakbeat, all infused with melodic and percussive influences from SWANA music.

-Hala El Moussawi (Quarter Tone) is a singer, composer, and sound artist working at the intersection of voice, research, and storytelling.
-Drawing on quarter tones as both a musical and conceptual tool, her work references Arabic maqamat while overlapping states of grief, resistance, belonging, and displacement.
-After years of academic research on trajectories and stories of migration, she approaches music as a form of research, using vocal experimentation, field recordings, and sonic imagination to translate personal and collective memory into sound.
+Hala El Moussawi (Quarter Tone) works at the intersection of voice, research, and storytelling.
+With QuarterTone, she references Arabic maqamat that she sings in, overlapping states of grief, resistance, belonging, and displacement.
+With a background in social geography and migration studies, she approaches music as a form of research, using vocal experimentation, field recordings, and sonic imagination to translate personal and collective memory into sound.

 Hussein Rassim is an Iraqi musician based in Brussels and specializing in the oud (oriental lute).
 He blends traditional oriental music with contemporary influences and performs in several musical projects.
 He is currently a member of the group Jaqâmaz, a collective that fuses jazz, Arabic maqām, and world music, as well as the group Tarab Machine, which reinterprets traditional Iraqi songs with rock and pop influences.